recepilyasoglu/Miuul-DataScienceBootcamp/README.md

-## Miuul Data Science amd Machine Learning Bootcamp
+## Miuul Data Science and Machine Learning Bootcamp
 ### The work I have done during the training I received during the bootcamp process I attended
 #### To be continued...